 Inside: Are you asking yourself “What to do the first day after winter break in Spanish class?”
-Here are my no prep plans for the first day of school in the new year for all levels of Spanish class.
+Here are my no-prep plans for the first day of school in the new year for all levels of Spanish class.
 Back from winter break activities, after winter break activity, first day back from winter break ideas for Spanish class.
 Return from winter break activities for Spanish class.

 Happy New Year friends!
 I hope you have enjoyed your break.
 I spent quality time with my little family and enjoyed some much-needed rest.

-My plan each year has been to ease into the new year talking about what students are dying to discuss, their break.
+My plan each year has been to ease into the new year by talking about what students are dying to discuss, and what happened during their break.
 For in-person return from winter break activities, similar to my first day of school plan, I usually used the same basic activity across all levels.
-I know you want to get right to it, so here is an update if you are distance or hybrid this week.

 Original 1st day after Winter break Spanish Class Plans (In Person)

-- First in Spanish, welcome students back and show them a couple of pictures of my break, describing it in Spanish.
+- First in Spanish, welcome students back.
+Optional – show them a couple of pictures of your break, describing it in Spanish.

 - Next, give students a couple of minutes to brainstorm something they did over the break (and write it if they would like).
 During this time I will write some common phrases on the board as an example.
 I know even in a couple of weeks they lose confidence and I do not want to put students on the spot.

 - Then, discuss a few volunteers’ answers, of return from winter break activities for Spanish class, circling and repeating the high-frequency phrases.

 Variations for Spanish 1/2 on 1st day back from Winter break